Shakilkhan24/Shakilkhan24/README.md

-- 👋 Hi, I’m @Shakilkhan24
+- 👋 Hi, I’m SHAKIL KHAN
-- 👀 I’m interested in competitive programming first, and then after having a high potential in programming i will focus on some projects in different fields
+- 👀 COMPUTER SCIENCE AND ENGINEERING STUDENT, RUET
+- INTERESTED IN DATA SCIENCE AND MACHINE LEARNING

+C++ for DATA STRUCTURES AND ALGORITHM, OOP and COMPUTER SCIENCE COURSE STUFFS
+---ALSO FOR COMPETITIVE PROGRAMMING

-- working on python libaries for data science and ai.
+- 🌱 specially working on to build a strong foundation in data science and machine learning
+- 💞️ python
+- -- Numpy
+- -- Panda
-- Learnt Numpy,Matplotlib,Panda
+- -- Matplotlib
-- Doing some projects using the libaries
-- 🌱 c++ for competitive programming
+- -- Continuing courses for ML algorithms
-- 💞️ I’m looking to collaborate on developing fields
+- -- Statistics, probability along with combinatorics, Linear algebra also continuing

 - 📫 How to reach me https://github.com/Shakilkhan24/Shakilkhan24